joovnaz/Floomeen/README.md

 You might find helpful to describe a rule by passing `AddTransition` argument, such as `"SwitchOffTransition"` or `"Whatever this transition does!"`.

 Our `SwitcherFloomeen` was born.
 Now what?

-Well she is ready to go (forgot to tell you that a Floomeen must always be gently treated as a lady)... but wait.
-Before moving on we need to provide Floomeen a persistence mechanism to store states, i.e. an entity to make machine states persistent over time.
+Before moving on we need to introduce Floomeen persistency mechanism, i.e. how states are peristed, or an entity to make machine states persistent over time.

-# State Persitence

-Bla bla bla ...

-## POCO Classes and Floomeen Attributes
+### Persisting State: POCO Classes and Floomeen Attributes

-In order to persist state, Floomeen can use generic POCO (Plain Old CLR Object) classes (see [POCO Classes](https://www.c-sharpcorner.com/UploadFile/5d065a/poco-classes-in-entity-framework/)).
+To persist state, Floomeen can use any generic POCO (Plain Old CLR Object) class (see [POCO Classes](https://www.c-sharpcorner.com/UploadFile/5d065a/poco-classes-in-entity-framework/)).
-You can use whatever POCO classes you like, provided you are able to enrich properties with Floomeen attributes.
+Any POCO classes can get the job done, provided can be enriched with few Floomeen attributes.
 Let's see how it works.

-## `CustomerOrder` POCO Class Example
+## The `CustomerOrderFloomeen`

-Imaging our customers order management application using some a `CustomerOrder` class, something like:
+As second example, imagine a customers order management application using a `CustomerOrder` class, something like:

 ```
 public class CustomerOrder {